cosmos72/stmx/README.md

 - `bordeaux-threads`
 - `trivial-garbage`

-Note: as of 27 July 2013, the stable version of STMX does **not** yet contain support for hardware transactions - if you want them, you will need to download the latest version from GitHub (see below).
+Note: as of 27 July 2013, the stable branch of STMX does **not** yet contain support for hardware transactions - to get them, download the latest version from GitHub (see below).

 Since STMX was added to QuickLisp quite recently (15 June 2013), it may happen that your Quicklisp installation can't find it.
 In such